 Big Lipped Alligator Moment: In The Twin Snakes, during the Psycho Mantis scene when he's forcing your controller to move, he begins laughing.
 A second later, three photos in the back, which show real people in them (specifically, Hideo Kojima, Ryuhei Kitamura, the game's cutscene director, and Denis Dyack, head of Silicon Knights), come to life and begin laughing in extremely high pitched voices that serves as both frightening and quitehilarious.
 That's never explained nor mentioned again, though it's not entirely out of the realms of possibility that it's all an illusion created by Mantis.

-Broken Aesop: The game explicitly delivers its "don't let yourself be ruled by your genes" message during a nice long shot of the corpse of Liquid, who was killed by a "smart" virus that targets people based on their DNA.
+Broken Aesop: The game explicitly delivers its "don't let yourself be ruled by your genes" message during a nice long shot of Liquid Snake's corpse, who was killed by a "smart" virus that targets people based on their DNA.

 Broken Base: The Twin Snakes.
 Worthy and improved remake or insult to a master piece?